Payroll Roles and Remuneration

 To develop your skills and knowledge in payroll you need to commit to ongoing professional development to progress your career in payroll.

-NZPPA provides a full payroll development programme from the beginner through to advanced payroll practitioner and this works together with the NZPPA certification framework.
+NZPPA provides a full payroll development programme for the beginner through to advanced payroll practitioner and this works together with the NZPPA certification framework.
 This has been put together in partnership with the industry to meet the needs of payroll and aids in the development of payroll as a profession.

 • To find out about the NZPPA payroll learning paths matrix click here.